If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Why is My Night Guard Turning Yellow?

-Can I Boil My Night Guard?
+Can I Boil My Night Guard to Sanitize It?

-Can I Bleach My Mouth Guard?
+Can I Use Bleach on My Mouthguard?

 Feedback: Was This Article Helpful?